jdittrich/userNeedResearchBook/text/03_dataGathering.md

 This avoids ambiguity as to what they meant by “use.”
 It is easiest for researcher and participant to look at it together.

 You can also ask for examples to dig deeper into a topic.
-The participant may have mentioned a process before and you can build upon this and ask to learn more about it:
+The participant may have mentioned a process before, and you can build upon this and ask to learn more about it:

 > _Researcher_: “You said you would look on YouTube how to cut this.
 Can you show me how you do that?”
 >